marketplace-partner-apps/docs/README.md

 ### Committing and updating your repo

-When you are ready to submit your app to the [marketplace apps repo](https://github.com/contentful/marketplace-partner-apps), clone the repo locally, create a new branch with a descriptive name for the app/changes you are introducing, and create a pull-request against the `main` branch.
-An ecosystems integrations will review your PR soon and let you know if any changes or clarifications are needed.
-To ensure the fastest approval time on your PR, make sure you:

-- Fill out the pull-request template as much as possible.
-Screenshots, images, and videos are often helpful for providing context and are encouraged.
-- Comment your changes, either in GitHub or the code itself to provide reviewers more context than they might get otherwise.
-- Ensure your changes are wholly contained within your app's folder, and do not make alterations to other folders or the root level.
-If you have need for root-level changes, please create an issue instead.
-- Prevent / reduce references to external resources and code.
-The `marketplace-partner-apps` is intended to be open and transparent and any external resources will be _highly_ scrutinized.

 ## Building your own app

 The best way to get started on app development is with our [create-contentful-app](https://github.com/contentful/create-contentful-app) CLI tool.